Judas Iscariot, the Betrayer of Jesus

 Not much is known about Judas’ background except his name and his father’s name.
 He was the son of Simon Iscariot (John 6:71).

-We don’t know a lot of Judas’ background, and we don’t know how he joined the disciples.
-But we do know some of what happened during his time as a disciple, before he betrayed Jesus.
+We don’t know much about Judas Iscariot’s background, and we don’t know how he joined the disciples.
+But we do know some of what happened during his time as a disciple before he betrayed Jesus.

 Judas as a disciple

-But we do get a revealing glimpse of his character from a few key moments.
-The Gospel account of John especially reveals a few tell-tale incidents.
+But we do get a revealing glimpse of his character from a few key moments, especially in the Gospel of John.

 Judas was given the role of treasurer for the group.
-But John tells us that Judas wasn’t an honest treasurer:
+But John tells us he wasn’t an honest treasurer:

 “[Judas] was a thief, and had the money box; and he used to take what was put in it” (John 12:6, NKJV).

-John includes this bit of information just after telling about another example describing Judas.
+John includes this bit of information just after telling another account about Judas.

 Not long before Jesus was betrayed and crucified, Jesus and the disciples visited their friends, Lazarus and Martha, in Bethany.
 Jesus had raised Lazarus from the dead earlier (John 11:43-44).
 When they were all eating together, Martha and Lazarus’ sister, Mary, anointed Jesus’ feet with some very expensive oil.

-“He didn’t say this because he cared about the poor but because he was a thief…” (John 12:6).
+“He didn’t say this because he cared about the poor but because he was a thief” (John 12:6, CSB).

 Right after this scene, the Gospel accounts of John, Matthew, and Mark all jump directly into the chain of events that would make Judas infamous forever.